dylanaraps/neofetch/README.md

     --stdout info info          Launch fetch in stdout mode which prints the info in a plain-text format that you can use with lemonbar etc.
-    --stdout_title on/off       Hide/Show the title in stdout mode.
     --stdout_separator string   String to use as a separator in stdout mode.
-    --stdout_subtitles on/off   Hide/Show the subtitles in stdout mode.

     Screenshot: